lebed/scala-spark-temperature/README.md

-#### Implementing methods for analyzing the climate using meteorological data on scala and apache spark.
+#### Implementing methods for analyzing the climate using meteorological data on scala and apache spark(DS/DF).

 The data for this project was taken from Google Public Data sets.